wp-plugins/si-contact-form/readme.txt

 Adds CAPTCHA anti-spam methods to WordPress on the comment form, registration form, or both.
 In order to post comments, users will have to type in the phrase shown on the image.
 This prevents spam from automated bots.
+Works great with Akismet.

 [Plugin URI]: (http://www.642weather.com/weather/scripts-wordpress-captcha.php)